Deb Willits, Chair

 Mike is the Managing Partner of Adventure Partners, LLC.
 He was formerly the Chief Guide at Exum Mountain Guides and Co-Founder of Telluride Helitrax.

-Susan has enjoyed a thirty year career in education around the world – Mexico, Romania, Indonesia, Zambia, Bangladesh – and close to home in Ridgway, Colorado, her family’s base camp of twenty three years.
-She cherishes her friendship with George and the years they worked together when she was principal at Ridgway Secondary School.
-As a member of the GGSF board, she’s thrilled to help support purposeful outdoor learning for our local youth.
+Susan has enjoyed a thirty year career in education around the world – Mexico, Romania, Indonesia, Zambia, Bangladesh – and close to home in Ridgway, Colorado, her family’s base camp for over two decades.
+She cherished her friendship with George and the years they worked together when she was principal at Ridgway Secondary School.
+As a member of the Advisory Board, she’s thrilled to help support purposeful outdoor learning for our local youth.